bkzk/cisco-email-filters/pdf/pdfhunter.md

 # PDFHunter

-As popuplar and widely trusted extension PDF is still on the radar of malicious actors.
-PDF is feature rich, and well documented format effective to download and execute malware, steal credentials or transport other malicious documents like macro-enabled MS Office files.
+As a popular and widely trusted extension, PDF is still on the radar of malicious actors.
+PDF is a feature-rich, and well-documented format effective to download and execute malware, steal credentials, or transport other malicious documents like macro-enabled MS Office files.

 ```ruby